CiscoDevNet/terraform-fmc-dynamicobjects/README.md

 ## Prerequisites:

-The dynamic objects mapped to the services in Consul should be created on FMC and applied in an access rule as per user's requirements before running consul-terraform-sync for the services.
+The dynamic objects mapped to the services in Consul should be created on FMC with the same name as the service and applied in an access rule as per user's requirements before running consul-terraform-sync for the services.

 ## Requirements